pattonsgirl/Spring2021-CEG2410/Projects/Project4/README.md

     - Note: You can use something else.
 You can make it fancier.
 You can use something from CS 2800.
 Beauty and complexity are not in scope here ;)
     - **_Screenshot your new index.html page showing instead of the default_**

+**YOU DO NOT NEED TO INSTALL PHPLDAPADMIN** Just apache2 with an index.html of your choosing.
+I have the admin, you don't need one.
+Use the guides only in the scope given - to help create a certificate and have your site use TLS over HTTPS

 4. You are currently using defaults, which includes using HTTP for your site.
 However, people expect encrypted interaction with sites these days, so you are going to create a cerification for your web server and have the site redirect connections to HTTPS.
     - Choose a certificate method:
         - [`openssl` - Documentation is within this tutorial under the section header `Create an SSL Certificate`](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-openldap-and-phpldapadmin-on-an-ubuntu-14-04-server)